dojo/docs/developer/design/builder.rst

 The Windows batch file always uses Rhino, but includes some hints about how to use node.js if you have a node.js installed.

-Although the legacy build system could be executed when /util/buildscripts/ was ''not'' the current working directory, to do so required a carefully constructed profile.
+Although the legacy build system could be executed when /util/buildscripts/ was *not* the current working directory, to do so required a carefully constructed profile.
 Indeed, many profiles provided with Dojo source distributions won't work unless /util/buildscripts/ is the current working directory.
 The current build system has no such restriction.